nextgis/docs_ngweb/source/layers.rst

    https://demo.nextgis.com/api/component/render/tile?z={z}&x={x}&y={y}&resource=234

 To use TMS service through GDAL utilities you need to create an XML file for the required style.
-You will a proper link.
+You will need the TMS link.
 Enter these parameters to ServerUrl string in example below.
 The rest remains unchanged.

 .. code:: xml